-Gary Mason is one of the finer columnists in Canada.
-His work helps ensure The Globe and Mail is Vancouver’s prime written news source.
-Sure, this victory comes mostly by default but Mason is always worth following.
-He combines words skillfully and has a dead accurate understanding of ordinary events and common people.
+Gary Mason is a long time Canadian columnist.
+His work helps The Globe and Mail be Vancouver’s prime corporate news source.
+Sure, this victory comes by default but Mason is often worth following.
+He combines words skillfully and has an understanding of ordinary events and common people.
 After the Braidwood Inquiry’s astonishing adjournment June 19, Mason had this to say:

 The death of Polish immigrant Robert Dziekanski is threatening to engulf the RCMP in one of the biggest scandals in its history.

 Just when you thought the reputation of our national police force couldn’t sink any lower comes news of the existence of an internal RCMP e-mail that contradicts the sworn testimony of the four Mounties involved in the fatal confrontation with Mr. Dziekanski.